 What suits your child?

-Small class sizes enable your child to make a smooth transition into the school environment.
+Small class sizes enable your child to make a smooth transition into a new school environment.
 With fewer pupils per class, teachers have the time to get to know each child as an individual and can better support their progress and wellbeing.

 Settling in time will help your child adjust to the structure of classroom learning.
 At The Elms, exciting activities both inside and outside the classroom during the first few weeks of term allow pupils to make friends and form relationships with teachers naturally.
 A fun introduction to school gives children the confidence they need to get started on their school journey.

 For children with specific passions or talents, choose a school that is well equipped and experienced at helping pupils flourish in these areas, whether that is through an excellent music provision, quality sports coaching or inspiring academic teachers.

 A Broad Curriculum

 Do your research on the curriculum and teaching methods that are employed throughout the whole school journey.
 During Key Stage 1 and Key Stage 2, a balance between academic learning and opportunities outside the academic can allow your child to discover new interests and develop essential life skills.
 A varied curriculum creates well-rounded individuals.
 Drama and Art aid creativity and self-expression, while PE encourages an active lifestyle.